natethegreat84/efficiency_frontier/README.md

 This POC combines data coming from the St Louis FED and YFinance.

 The data from the St. Louis FED is to get the 1 year treasury yield.
+You need to register with the FED in order to get a free API key

 YFinance is a free source to get closing prices for stocks.